DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Digital Contact Tracing by BFS and DFS

-The average error captures the overall performance during the contact tracing process.
-On the other hand, the first detected time is also an important measurement, since once the ground truth is computed as the estimated superspreader, it is more likely to be the estimated superspreader again in the future.
+The average error metric assesses the performance of any digital contact tracing algorithm, accounting for the selected forward contact tracing strategy and potential suboptimality in maximizing likelihood estimates.
+On the other hand, the first detection time measures how quickly the contact tracing algorithm can zoom in on identifying the most likely superspreader without a global view of the overall epidemic networks.
+It is desired that the most likely superspreader is the actual ground truth even as the epidemic network size $N$ increases independently of the digital contact tracing effort.

-We found that the performance of two forward contact tracing strategies depends on the distance between the index case and the ground truth, i.e., $\textup{dist}(v^*_1,v^*_N)$.
-For example, let the epidemic network $G_{10}$ be a $3$-regular tree with six leaves.
-Assume that the index case is a leaf node, then the pair $(\textup{average error},\textup{first detected time})$ is $(0.7,6)$ and $(0.8,7)$ for the DFS and BFS strategies, respectively.
-However, if the index case is exactly the ground truth, then the pair $(\textup{average error},\textup{first detected time})$ should be $(0.4,0)$ and $(0,0)$ for the DFS and BFS strategies, respectively.
-In addition, when $G_N$ is wide, i.e., each node has a large number of neighbors, using a BFS strategy for estimating superspreaders might be impractical, as the number of nodes to trace will explode.
-On the other hand, when $G_N$ is deep, i.e., its diameter is large, DFS strategy might take longer than BFS strategy, as shown in Subsection \ref{subsec:B}.
+It is not surprising that the performance of any forward contact tracing strategy depends on the distance between the index case and the most likely superspreader, i.e., $\textup{dist}(v^*_1,v^*_N)$.
+For example, let the epidemic network $\mathbb{G}_{10}$ be a $3$-regular tree with six leaves.
+Assume that the index case is a leaf node, then the pair $(\textup{average error},\textup{first detection time})$ is $(0.7,6)$ and $(0.8,7)$ for the DFS and BFS strategies, respectively.
+However, if the index case is exactly the ground truth, then the pair $(\textup{average error},\textup{first detection time})$ should be $(0.4,0)$ and $(0,0)$ for the DFS and BFS strategies, respectively.
+If $N$ is fixed and $\mathbb{G}_N$ has a sufficiently small graph diameter, the convergence of the BFS strategy may be slower than that of the DFS strategy because the initial sets of nodes may have more neighbors.
+On the other hand, when $\mathbb{G}_N$ has a sufficiently large graph diameter, the DFS strategy may converge slower than the BFS strategy.
+Other graph-theoretic features of $\mathbb{G}_N$, such as degree and cycles, can also affect the choice of the forward contact tracing strategy.